 Stoke Park Wood

-Children will enjoy the bluebells, an open access woodland to play in, the bike park and the bird benches on this walk.
+Children will enjoy the open access woodland to play in as well as the play area and ice-cream van at the pub.

 Bluebells fill the ancient woodland in spring